-6 References to patients in the remainder of this document may include their families, whānau, and/or carers.
+&lt;sup>6 References to patients in the remainder of this document may include their families, whānau, and/or carers.

-Cultural safety undertake professional development opportunities that address the impact of cultural bias on health outcomes communicate effectively with patients from culturally and linguistically diverse backgrounds Ethics and professional behaviour align improvement goals with the priorities of the organisation contribute to developing an organisational culture that enables and prioritises patients' safety and quality of care comply with professional regulatory requirements and codes of conduct Judgement and decision making use decision-making support tools, such as guidelines, protocols, pathways, and reminders analyse and evaluate current care processes to improve care access information and advice from other health practitioners to identify, evaluate, and improve patients' care management Leadership, management, and teamwork formulate and implement quality improvement strategies as a collaborative effort, involving all key health professionals support multidisciplinary team activities to lower patients' risk of harm, and promote interdisciplinary programs of education actively involve clinical pharmacists in the medication-use process demonstrate attitudes of respect and cooperation among members of different professional teams partner with clinicians and managers to ensure patients receive appropriate care and information on their care Health policy, systems, and advocacy recognise evaluation and monitoring of governance processes participate regularly in multidisciplinary meetings where quality and safety issues are standing agenda items, and where innovative ideas and projects for improving care are actively encouraged maintain a dialogue with service managers about issues that affect patients' care contribute to relevant organisational policies and procedures help shape an organisational culture that prioritises safety and quality through openness, honesty, learning, and quality improvement
+Cultural safety undertake professional development opportunities that address the impact of cultural bias on health outcomes communicate effectively with patients from culturally and linguistically diverse backgrounds Ethics and professional behaviour align improvement goals with the priorities of the organisation contribute to developing an organisational culture that enables and prioritises patients' safety and quality of care comply with professional regulatory requirements and codes of conduct Judgement and decision making use decision-making support tools, such as guidelines, protocols, pathways, and reminders analyse and evaluate current care access information and advice from other health practitioners to identify, evaluate, and improve patients' care management Leadership, management, and teamwork formulate and implement quality improvement strategies as a collaborative effort, involving all key health professionals support multidisciplinary team activities to lower patients' risk of harm, and promote interdisciplinary programs of education actively involve clinical pharmacists in the medication-use process demonstrate attitudes of respect and cooperation among members of different professional teams partner with clinicians and managers to ensure patients receive appropriate care and information on their care Health policy, systems, and advocacy recognise evaluation and monitoring of governance processes participate regularly in multidisciplinary meetings where quality and safety issues are standing agenda items, and where innovative ideas and projects for improving care are actively encouraged maintain a dialogue with service managers about issues that affect patients' care contribute to relevant organisational policies and procedures help shape an organisational culture that prioritises safety and quality through openness, honesty, learning, and quality improvement

-EPA 4: Clinical assessment and management
+Learning goal 5: Clinical assessment and management

-Theme Clinical assessment and managemen Title Clinically assess and manage the on going care of patients Description This activity requires the ability to: identify and access sources of relevel obtain patient histories examine patients synthesise findings to develop providuscuss findings with patients, familiagenerate management plans present findings to other health profi isional and differential diagnoses ies, and/or carers Behaviours Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision Requires some supervision Possible behaviours of a trainee who needs some supervision to perform this activity The trainee will: The trainee may: Medical expertise elicit accurate, organised, and problem-focused neurological histories, as well as relevant aspects of other medical history, including family, social, and occupational factors.
-Specific aspects of this include the determination of: be the history of the presenting problem, including symptom onset, duration, and course of the condition, associated symptoms, and previous therapeutic interventions be the patient's view of the problem, their level of background knowledge, and their expectations control of the problem including symptom onset, duration, and course of the condition, associated symptoms, and previous control of the presenting problem, and previous of the problem, their level of background knowledge, and their expectations control of the presenting problem in the problem in t take patient-centred histories, considering psychosocial factors perform accurate physical examinations recognise and correctly interpret abnormal findings synthesise pertinent information to direct clinical encounters and diagnostic categories develop appropriate management plans
+Theme Clinical assessment and management Title Clinically assess and manage the ongoing care of patients Description This activity requires the ability to: identify and access sources of relevant information about patients obtain patient histories examine patients synthesise findings to develop provisional and differential diagnoses discuss findings with patients, families, and/or carers generate management plans present findings to other health professionals.
+Professional practice framework domain Ready to perform without supervision Expected behaviours of a trainee who can routinely perform this activity without needing supervision Requires some supervision Possible behaviours of a trainee who needs some supervision to perform this activity Medical expertise elicit accurate, organised, and problem-focused neurological histories, as well as relevant aspects of other medical history, including family, social, and occupational factors.
+Specific aspects of this include the determination of: the history of the presenting problem, including symptom onset, duration, and course of the condition, associated symptoms, and previous therapeutic interventions the patient's view of the problem, their level of background knowledge, and their expectations other factors which may be relevant, such as environmental genetic pharmacological social other medical conditions (current or previous), and their relevance take patient-centred histories, considering psychosocial factors perform accurate physical examinations recognise and correctly interpret abnormal findings synthesise pertinent information to direct clinical encounters and diagnostic categories develop appropriate management plans

-7 References to patients in the remainder of this document may include their families, whānau, and/or carers.
+&lt;sup>7 References to patients in the remainder of this document may include their families, whānau, and/or carers.